rmunro/pytorch_active_learning/README.md

 The Azure Notebook option might also be a good option, but I haven't tested it out: please let me know if you do!

 ### Linux / Mac / Windows
-If you're install locally or on a cloud server without PyTorch pre-installed, you can use these options:
+If you're installing locally or on a cloud server without PyTorch pre-installed, you can use these options:

 Mac:
 `conda install pytorch torchvision -c pytorch`